Geonkick-Synthesizer/geonkick/README.md

 Geonkick - a free software percussion synthesizer.

 Details: Geonkick is a synthesizer that can synthesize elements
 	 of percussion.
-The most basic examples are: kick drums, snares, hit-hats, shakers, claps, steaks.
+The most basic examples are: kicks, snares, hit-hats, shakers, claps, steaks.

 License: GPLv3